Rail transport: Freight trains

 Freight trains carry cargo using freight cars specialized for the type of goods.
-Freight trains are very efficient, with economy of scale and high energy efficiency.
-However, their use can be reduced by lack of flexibility, if there is need of transshipment at both ends of the trip due to lack of tracks to the points of pick-up and delivery.
+Freight trains are very efficient, with economies of scale and high energy efficiency.
+However, a lack of flexibility can reduce their use if there is a need for transshipment at both ends of the trip due to a lack of tracks to the points of pick-up and delivery.
 Authorities often encourage the use of cargo rail transport due to its efficiency and to reduce road traffic.

-Container trains have become widely used in many places for general freight, particularly in North America, where double stacking reduces costs.
+Container trains have become widely used for general freight, particularly in North America, where double stacking reduces costs.
 Containers can easily be transshipped between other modes, such as ships and trucks, and at breaks of gauge.
-Containers have succeeded the boxcar (wagon-load), where the cargo had to be loaded and unloaded into the train manually.
-The intermodal containerization of cargo has revolutionized the supply chain logistics industry, reducing shipping costs significantly.
+Containers have succeeded the boxcar (wagonload), in which cargo had to be loaded and unloaded from the train manually.
+The intermodal containerization of cargo has revolutionized the supply chain logistics industry, significantly reducing shipping costs.
 In Europe, the sliding wall wagon has largely superseded the ordinary covered wagons.
-Other types of cars include refrigerator cars, stock cars for livestock and autoracks for road vehicles.
-When rail is combined with road transport, a roadrailer will allow trailers to be driven onto the train, allowing for easy transition between road and rail.
+Other types of cars include refrigerator cars, stock cars for livestock, and autoracks for road vehicles.
+When rail is combined with road transport, a roadrailer enables trailers to be driven onto the train, facilitating easy transition between road and rail.

 Bulk handling represents a key advantage for rail transport.
-Low or even zero transshipment costs combined with energy efficiency and low inventory costs allow trains to handle bulk much cheaper than by road.
-Typical bulk cargo includes coal, ore, grains and liquids.
+Low or even zero transshipment costs, combined with energy efficiency and low inventory costs, allow trains to handle bulk much more cheaply than by road.
+Typical bulk cargo includes coal, ore, grains, and liquids.
 Bulk is transported in open-topped cars, hopper cars and tank cars.